microsoft/devicescript/website/docs/developer/installation/index.md

 ## Try DeviceScript

 You do not need hardware or install any tools to try out DeviceScript.
-Try editing this sandbox!
+Try running this snippet!

 ```ts
 ds.every(1, () => {